Parthiban-3997/Parthiban-3997/README.md

 🎓 I recently completed my Master's degree in Data Science from the University of Central Lancashire, where I honed my skills in statistics, machine learning, deep learning, and computer vision.

-💬 My Personal motive is to give my full potential to build AI-based solutions that solve high-impact problems for people around the globe and simplify everyday living.
+💬 My motive is to give my full potential to build AI-based solutions that solve high-impact problems for people around the globe and simplify everyday living.

 💞️ I’m looking to collaborate on Data Science Projects